top of page

 Zoning guides the growth and development in a manner that is compatible with a city’s comprehensive land use plan, creating a level of predictability which protects property values.
 For example, a home has a better chance of maintaining its value if located next to similar homes, as opposed to being located next to a landfill.
 Zoning removes that uncertainty.

-A zoning ordinance codifies permitted land uses, such as single family units, multifamily units, commercial units or industrial buildings.
+zoning ordinance codifies permitted land uses, such as single family units, multifamily units, commercial units or industrial buildings.
 The laws also proscribe how many units can be built on a parcel, how much parking must be provided and in some instances how high buildings can be constructed.
 This provides legal standing in disputes between property owners.

 Subdivision Zoning Regulations

-Subdivision zoning regulations address what is permitted in or near homes, nuisance laws and rights of property owners to modify their property.
 However, in most cases a subdivision or neighborhood is not exclusively zoned for residential use.
 There could also be public uses such as schools or parks and commercial uses such as shops or gas stations.
 Industrial uses typically will not be found near residential uses.
 Some of the most commons zoning rules regulate building heights, setback limits and parking requirements.

 At Kratzert, Jones & Associates we provide industrial and residential subdivision service, surveying, planning, design, permitting, construction stakeout from start to completion.